satra/NiPyPe-Paper/nipype_paper.rst

 Current solutions

 There were several attempts to address those issues by creating a pipeline engine.
+Taverna (Oinn et al. 2006), VisTrails (Callahan et al.
-Taverna (REF), VisTrails(REF) are general pipelining systems and do not address problems specific to neuroimaging.
-BrainVisa (REF), MIPAV (REF), SPM include their own batch processing tools, but do not allow mixing components from other packages.
+2006) are general pipelining systems and do not address problems specific to neuroimaging.
+BrainVisa

+(Cointepas et al. 2001), MIPAV (REF), SPM include their own batch processing tools, but do not allow mixing components from other packages.
 Fiswidgets (REF), a promising initial approach, appears to have not been developed and does not support state of the art methods.
-A much more extensive and feature rich solution is the LONI Pipeline (I. D. Dinov et al., 2009; I. Dinov et al., 2010; Rex, Ma, & A. W. Toga, 2003).
+A much more extensive and feature rich solution is the LONI Pipeline (Dinov et al., 2009; 2010; Rex et al.,2003).
 It provides an easy to use graphical interface for choosing processing steps or nodes from a predefined library and defining their dependencies and parameters.
 It also has extensive support for parallel execution on an appropriately